Daily Archives: February 6, 2012

 The Mormon Church has always opposed gambling in every form, including government-sponsored lotteries.

 Mormon prophets and leaders have counseled the members over time, to avoid gambling of any type.
 Doing so, leads one away from righteousness and into the hands of Satan.
 The Mormon belief is that it is an addictive behavior and leads only to destructive habits and practices.
 It undermines the value of work and motivates one to think that they can get something for nothing.
+In time, the gambler will deny themselves, as well as their family the basic needs of life.
+They will oft times steal from others to finance their addiction, which in turn leads to stealing, robbery, etc.

 German chemicals giant BASF is closing its biotech division in Germany.
 The move was prompted by massive resistance to genetically modified food among both the public and politicians.
 GM opponents are jubilant, while some researchers are complaining this is another case of German hostility to technology.